-- 3.12 Since February 2020, officers have been working with budget holders in the Housing, Health & Wellbeing directorate to assess the resources required to manage the council's social housing stock. - 3.13 A report by Savills in 2018/19 identified the potential for the council to realise £0.950m in savings from reintegrating social housing management services back in-house.
-Officers have currently identified £1.053m in savings through the deletion of vacant posts and surplus resources within services. £0.363m of this has been reinvested, largely in new posts such as the Director of Housing, Health and Wellbeing's post and the Business Manager posts to be appointed to. - 3.14 An annual £0.690m is therefore available from savings generated by the reintegration that can be reinvested into the council's social housing management services.
+- 3.13 Since February 2020, officers have been working with budget holders in the Housing, Health and Wellbeing directorate to assess the resources required to manage the council's social housing stock. - 3.14 A report by Savills in 2018/19 identified the potential for the council to realise £0.950m in savings from reintegrating social housing management services back in-house.
+Officers have

+- 3.15 An annual £0.690m is therefore available from savings generated by the reintegration that can be reinvested into the council's social housing management services.
 As part of the 2021/22 HRA Budget and Rent Setting report approved by Full Council in February 2021, it was agreed that £0.590m of the £0.690m would be a revenue contribution to capital spend, and that the remaining £0.100m would be available to spend on revenue initiatives.
-It is currently forecast that this remaining £0.100m for revenue initiatives will be spent this year. - 3.15 Due to the current pandemic, the plans identified within the report tabled at the Policy & Finance Committee during April 2020 have not yet been realised and hence the £0.690m above remains unallocated in future years.
-Proposals to reinvest the efficiencies will be put forward to the Homes and Communities Committee for consideration and approval.
-These proposals will be a mixture between reoccurring investment and one-off initiatives.
-Once agreed these will be built into the base HRA financial Business Plan. - 3.16 The projected outturn for the year is a net transfer to reserves of £0.778m.
-The prudent level of reserve set on the HRA working balance is still £2m which would remain constant. - 3.17 The main reasons for the projected favourable outturn variance of £0.778m are:
+It is currently forecast that this remaining £0.100m for revenue initiatives will be spent this year. - 3.16 Due to the current pandemic, the plans identified within the report tabled at the Policy & Finance Committee during April 2020 have not yet been realised and hence the £0.690m above remains unallocated in future years.
+Proposals to reinvest the efficiencies will be put forward to the Homes and Communities Committee on 22/11/2021 for consideration and approval.
+These proposals are a mixture between reoccurring investment and one-off initiatives.
+Once agreed these will be built into the base HRA financial Business Plan. - 3.17 The projected outturn for the year is a net transfer to reserves of £0.853m.
+The prudent level of reserve set on the HRA working balance is still £2m which would remain constant. - 3.18 The main reasons for the projected favourable outturn variance of £0.853m are: